We bought the biggest we could find in light aluminum and frosted glass.

-I installed four IKEA LED (color changing) spots in the frame so it would light up the frosted glass.
+I installed four IKEA LED (color-changing) spots in the frame to light up the frosted glass.

-In the meantime we mounted 6 IKEA kitchen cabinets over the TV in the living room and integrated the TV and PC cables into the wall so we could tidily hide the Stereo and PC in the cupboards with no exposed wires.
+In the meantime, we mounted 6 IKEA kitchen cabinets over the TV in the living room and integrated the TV and PC cables into the wall so we could tidily hide the Stereo and PC in the cupboards without exposed wires.
 We then mounted the surround sound speakers underneath the cupboard.

 This was my first ever renovation at the age of 22, by myself.
 So if you have a small apartment and a lot of tolerance it’s not that hard or expensive to turn your studio apartment into a 1 bedroom apartment.